 - Difficulty in coping with grief, loss, and chronic pain

-It is great to use CBT under all circumstances because it deals with human thoughts and emotions.
-Understanding why people think and feel is key to solving many problems.
-A cognitive-behavioral therapy program helps patients solve their problems by changing how they think and feel.
+It is particularly beneficial to use CBT under all circumstances because it deals with human thoughts and emotions.
+Understanding why people think and feel the way they do is key to solving many problems.
+A cognitive behavioral therapy program helps clients solve their problems by changing how they think and feel.

-The therapy is also effective in treating many different disorders.
-This is because people’s thoughts and assumptions often distort how they behave when they have a mental disorder.
-Joining a cognitive-behavioral therapy program helps the patients change their assumptions and thoughts thereby leading to better outcomes.
+CBT is also effective in treating many different disorders.
+This is because people’s thoughts and assumptions often distort how they behave when they have a mental health disorder.
+Joining a cognitive behavioral therapy program helps the clients change their assumptions and thoughts, thereby leading to better outcomes.

-The effectiveness of a cognitive-behavioral therapy program is simple to test.
-Therapists can easily determine whether the treatment is working for the patient.
-It becomes straightforward for the therapist to change or adopt new treatment plans that can help the patient recover.
-Cognitive-behavioral therapy works well alongside other forms of therapy such as group therapy and dialectical behavior therapy.
+The effectiveness of a cognitive behavioral therapy program is simple to test.
+Therapists can easily determine whether the treatment is working for the client.
+It becomes straightforward for the therapist to change or adopt new treatment plans that can help the client recover.
+Cognitive-behavioral therapy works well alongside other forms of therapy, such as group therapy and dialectical behavior therapy.

 Therapy Approaches at Atlanta Center for Mental Health

-The Atlanta Center for Mental Health offers its patients more treatment options alongside a cognitive-behavioral therapy program.
+The Atlanta Center for Mental Health offers its clients more treatment options alongside a cognitive behavioral therapy program.
 These include:

-- Recreational therapy: This type of therapy helps patients develop positive emotions by engaging in fun activities such as taking tours
+- Recreational therapy – This type of therapy helps clients develop positive emotions by engaging in fun activities, such as taking tours.

-- Expressive therapy: This modality helps patients express themselves in a non-verbal way such as through drawing
+- Expressive therapy – This modality helps clients express themselves in a non-verbal way, such as through drawing.

-- Group therapy: This program helps patients in groups of people who have similar challenges or goals
+- Group therapy – This program helps groups of clients who have similar challenges or goals.

-- Family therapy: This focuses on fixing the relationship between different family members
+- Family therapy – This therapy focuses on fixing the relationships between different family members.

-Every patient at a cognitive-behavioral therapy program receives an individualized treatment plan which focuses on addressing their needs.
+Every client at a cognitive behavioral therapy program receives an individualized treatment plan which focuses on addressing their needs.